 That means, you could fund your HSA up to the family maximum, and your health plan dependent's HSA also up to the family maximum.

+You don't have to contribute the family maximum to see the benefits of this strategy.
 With rising health costs in America, it is more important than ever to proactively save for the unexpected.
 Establishing an HSA for someone who just became (or is about to become) financially independent is a good way to:

 - Teach financial awareness